polkadot-fellows/RFCs/text/0117-unbrick-collective.md

 ## Motivation

-Since the initial launch of Polkadot parachains, there has been many incidients causing parachains to stop producing new blocks (therefore, being _bricked_) and many occurrences that requires Polkadot governance to update the parachain head state/wasm.
+Since the initial launch of Polkadot parachains, there has been many incidients causing parachains to stop producing new blocks (therefore, being _bricked_) and many occurrences that required Polkadot governance to update the parachain head state/wasm.
 This can be due to many reasons range from incorrectly registering the initial head state, inability to use sudo key, bad runtime migration, bad weight configuration, and bugs in the development of the Polkadot SDK.